Sbu-05-exe/CSC301/README.md

 - [ ] populate attractions table with data (create queries to insert attractions information.
 TIP: PHP can store JSON objects so we could try write a loop to add all the attractions information to the comments page)
 - [ ] style comments and form on reviews page (sibu will take care of this again)

+- [ ] add sysadmin, DB admin etc. section to database and set all signup people as student/traveller
+- [ ] add sessions so that information about person can be seen when reviewing etc.

 I'll try leave the styling until last because that stuff generally takes me a while.
 The focus is on getting php and backend related code to work.

 ### optional features